AI Screenr

 9/10 w:0.12

 Consistently structured answers with explicit context, decision, and outcome.
 No filler.
-Named specific metrics and stakeholders without prompting.
+Named specific metrics and stakeholders without being asked.

 Relevance of Answersstrong